dzuk-mutant/blockchain/readme.md

 <br/>

-BLOCKchain aims to address the unique issues presented by federated social networking by giving instances tools to understand, identify and push out hate through research and exposition.
+BLOCKchain aims to address the unique issues presented by federated social networking by giving instances tools to understand, identify and push out hate and other social media threats through research and exposition.

 ---